-Susan Faludi is a Pulitzer-Prize winning journalist and the author of the bestselling Backlash: The Undeclared War Against American Women, which won the National Book Critics Circle Award for Nonfiction, and Stiffed: The Betrayal of the American Man, and The Terror Dream: Myth and Misogyny in an Insecure America, a finalist for the National Book Critics Circle Award for Criticism.
-In her most recent book, In the Darkroom, Faludi investigates her transgender father’s lifetime of identity transformations, and the larger mysteries of identity—personal, political and cultural—transfixing our times.
+Susan Faludi is a Pulitzer-Prize winning journalist and the author of the bestselling Backlash: The Undeclared War Against American Women, which won the National Book Critics Circle Award for Nonfiction; Stiffed: The Betrayal of the American Man; and The Terror Dream: Myth and Misogyny in an Insecure America, a finalist for the National Book Critics Circle Award for Criticism.
+In her most recent book, In the Darkroom, Faludi investigates her transgender father’s lifetime of identity transformations, and the larger mysteries of identity—personal, political, and cultural—transfixing our times.

-Faludi was born in New York City and grew up in Yorktown Heights, New York, where she attended public school and discovered an early a love for journalism, editing the high school paper.
-She went on to Harvard University on scholarship, majored in American and English history and literature, and served as managing editor of The Harvard Crimson.
-She graduated summa cum laude, and entered professional journalism, hop-scotching from copy girl at The New York Times to reporter at The Miami Herald, Sunday magazine writer at The Atlanta Constitution and The San Jose Mercury News, and reporter at The Wall Street Journal.
+Susan Faludi was born in New York City and grew up in Yorktown Heights, New York, where she attended public school and discovered an early love for journalism while editing the high school paper.
+She went to Harvard University on scholarship, majored in American and English history and literature, and served as managing editor of The Harvard Crimson.
+She graduated summa cum laude and entered professional journalism, hop-scotching from copy girl at The New York Times to reporter at The Miami Herald, Sunday magazine writer at The Atlanta Constitution and The San Jose Mercury News, and reporter at The Wall Street Journal.
 She won the Pulitzer Prize for Explanatory Journalism while at The Wall Street Journal, for a story about the painful human consequences of a leveraged buyout of Safeway Stores.

 From the Pulitzer Prize-winning journalist and bestselling author of Backlash, an astonishing confrontation with the enigma of her father and the larger riddle of identity consuming our age.